Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 		}
 	}

-The `publicKeys[n]` syntax allows programs to take variable numbers of parameters or arguments.
+The `publicKeys[n]` syntax allows programs to take variable numbers of arguments.

 ### Composing programs

-Normally, when a control program is added to the blockchain, the logic is available immediately.
-What if we don't want to reveal our public keys or logic when the control program is first put on the blockchain, but only when it is spent?
-The control program could commit to a *hash* of the relevant program and have it passed as an argument later.
+Normally, when a control program is added to the blockchain, its logic and any public keys it contains are available immediately to all observers.
+What if we don't want to reveal our public keys or logic when the control program is first put on the blockchain, but only when and if it is spent?
+The control program could commit to a *hash* of the actual program, with the actual program passed as an argument later and then evaluated.

 [sidenote]